abz2489/Marvel-Quiz/README.md

 [Google Fonts](https://fonts.google.com/) used to import all fonts used on the website.

+[Inkscape](https://inkscape.org/) used to create the three background and the quiz logo.

 # **Deployment**
 Marvel Quiz live website was deployed using GitHub Pages.